obiwac/lmeca2170/hw-2/README.md

 ## How it works

-The project uses WebGL 2.
-Wich is vanilla.
+The project uses WebGL 2 which is vanilla.

 ### Half-edge data structure (part 1)

 Here is the following structure:\
 mesh.nodes: an array of nodes\
 [-] node.id: a unique integer identifying the node (use the indices given in the JSON file).\